 An illustration of the physical size and weight of the Canon 1100D and the Fujifilm X-A7 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

-The X-A7 can be obtained in two different colors (silver, brown), while the 1100D is only available in black.
+The X-A7 can be obtained in four different colors (silver, graphite, brown, green), while the 1100D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A7 is considerably smaller (38 percent) than the Canon 1100D.
 Moreover, the X-A7 is substantially lighter (35 percent) than the 1100D.
 In this context, it is worth noting that neither the 1100D nor the X-A7 are weather-sealed.